oisdk/site/posts/2018-05-05-induction.markdown

     | S ℕ
 ```

-Using the new `TypeFamilyDependencies`{.haskell} extension, we can parameterize the notion of "size".
+Using the new `TypeFamilyDependencies`{.haskell} extension, these numbers can be used to describe the "size" of some type.
 I'm going to use the proportion symbol here:

 ```haskell
 type family (t ∷ k) ∝ (n ∷ ℕ) = (a ∷ Type) | a → t n k